-1. Rental Unit Notification to Association: The Association requires that the Association Office be annually informed -- by no later than December 25 each year-of all units publicly advertised or marketed for rental purposes.
-To achieve compliance with the very reasonable Association rental unit rules designed to protect all 204 Owners, the Association Board has no choice but to levy significant penalties for non-compliance.
-In addition, the annual "Owners Information Form" includes a question whether the Owner's unit is used for longer-term or short-term rentals as defined by the Association as well as rental unit insurance details.
+2. Rental Unit Notification to Association/ Association Approval: The Association requires that the Association Office be annually informed -- by no later than the close of business on December 31 of each year-- of all units publicly advertised or marketed for rental purposes.
+To achieve compliance with the very reasonable Association rental unit rules designed to protect all 204 Owners, the Association Board has no choice but to levy significant penalties for non-compliance up to and including fines and loss of Association approval to rent a unit.
+In addition, the annual "Owners Information Form" includes a question whether the Owner's unit is used for an Association-approved long-term or short-term rentals as defined by the Association as well as rental unit insurance details.

-To assist rental unit Owners in knowing whether their unit is appropriately listed as a rental unit with the Association, the Association Office maintains a listing of the rental units known to the Association.
-If an Owner's unit is on this list but is no longer being rented, or if an Owner has added it to a rental program and it is not included on this listing, the Owner needs to call or email the Association Office as soon as possible and so inform the Office Coordinator.
+To assist rental unit Owners in knowing whether their unit is appropriately listed as a rental unit, the Association Office maintains a listing of the rental units approved by the Association.
+If an Owner's unit is on this list but the owner no longer wishes to maintain the choice of renting his/her unit, the Owner needs to call or email the Association Office and so inform the Office Coordinator.